teamniteo/handbook/WORK_PROCESS.md

 Sprint length: two weeks.

-Story Points commitment: 35 total, at least 7 should be bugfixes and cleanup.
+Story Points commitment: 50 total when all hands on deck, at least 10 should be bugfixes and cleanup.

 ## Schedule